srl-labs/containerlab/docs/macos.md

 1. Starting with **Containerlab v0.60.0**, you can use the devcontainer with ARM64 macOS to run containerlabs.
 2. VS Code [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) needs to be installed to use this feature with VS Code.
-3. [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/FiraCode.zip) is required to render the prompt nicely.
-Downloading this font is not mandatory, but highly recommended.
 ///

 To start using the devcontainer, you have to create a `devcontainer.json` file in your project directory where you have your containerlab topology.
 If you're using Containerlab the right way, your labs are neatly stored in a git repo; in this case the `devcontainer.json` file will be part of the repo.